-It will be dangerously easy for the diseases from Creative’s operations to spread to wild salmon populations.
+It will be dangerously easy for the viruses from Creative’s operations to spread to wild salmon populations.
 There are 20 salmon farms located in the Clayoquot Sound UNESCO Biosphere Reserve (Creative has 6; Cermaq has 14).
-Because these farms are located on the wild salmon migration routes, there’s no way for wild fish to avoid these diseased farms, so no way for them to avoid becoming sick.
+Because these farms are located on the wild salmon migration routes, there’s no way for wild fish to avoid these contagious farms, so no way for them to avoid picking up viruses.
 Wild fish must pass by the farms twice—first when out-migrating as tiny smolts, and again when the adults return to their natal stream to spawn.

 DFO still not testing farmed salmon for PRV

 The bigger issue here is that Creative has PRV in their effluent because there is PRV on their open-net pen salmon farms.
 The Department of Fisheries (DFO) continues to allow PRV-infected farmed fish to be put into BC waters.
 Independent biologist Alexandra Morton won a lawsuit in 2015 to stop this practice.
 DFO has not complied with that decision, so Morton has teamed up with Ecojustice again for a new lawsuit, which is working its way through the courts now.

 The short-term solution to this blood water discharge is to turn off the tap—this discharge must be halted immediately.
 The longer term solution is to remove salmon farms from the pristine waters of the Clayoquot Sound UNESCO Biosphere Reserve, and the whole BC coast.